Lyndhurst, Hampshire: Geography

-Also situated towards the outskirts of the village is Foxlease, one of the training and activity centres of Girlguiding UK, which has been the scene of several internationally important Girl Guiding and Girl Scouting events.
+Also situated towards the outskirts of the village is Foxlease, formerly one of the training and activity centres of Girlguiding UK and now run by a local charitable group.
+The site has been the scene of several internationally important Girl Guiding and Girl Scouting events.
 It was established in February 1922 following the marriage of president Mary, Princess Royal and Countess of Harewood.
 The headquarters of the privately owned British chemicals company Ineos is located in the village.

 The civil parish includes the hamlets of Bank and Emery Down.
 Lyndhurst is surrounded by varied "forest", from the heathland of Parkhill to the bog of Matley, and the open forest with its ancient oak and beech to the enclosures of softwoods.

+Demographics

+At the 2021 census, Lyndhurst civil parish had a population of 3,019 people in 1,373 households.